Skip to main content

 About Caín

-Caín is a restaurant in Nava del Rey with confirmed Michelin Bib Gourmand recognition for 2026.
-That is the clearest verified planning signal.
-Beyond that recognition, the verified public details are limited, so the safest way to approach the restaurant is to plan around its schedule, dress code, location in Nava del Rey rather than around unverified claims about cuisine, menu format, drinks, or service style.
+Caín is a restaurant in Nava del Rey with Michelin Bib Gourmand recognition for 2026.
+That is the clearest planning signal.
+Plan around its schedule, dress code, location in Nava del Rey rather than around assumptions about cuisine, menu format, drinks, or service style.

-Use Caín as a restaurant choice in Nava del Rey, not as a venue defined by a confirmed bar or drinks program.
-The available verified details do not establish a counter format, cocktail focus, wine program, tasting menu, or standalone drinks role.
+Use Caín as a restaurant choice in Nava del Rey, not as a venue defined by a bar or drinks program.
+Details such as a counter format, cocktail focus, wine program, tasting menu, or standalone drinks role should be checked directly if they matter to the plan.
 If the meal itself is the reason to go, Caín is most useful as a Bib Gourmand-recognized stop with limited opening days and a business-casual dress code.

 For a broader plan, consider Caín alongside other dining and travel choices.
 Diners comparing options can also consider Arrope, Chivo, Gastrobodega Martín Berasategui, La Botica de Matapozuelos, or llaollao, depending on what kind of meal or stop they are trying to plan.